Policies & Guidelines

-When a VCH Research invention is an outcome of research activities and has perceived public benefit, VCH Research will develop and commercialize the invention in an effective and efficient manner or encourage staff involved in creating the VCH Research invention to develop and commercialize the VCH Research invention.
-In either case VCH Research will share, with the inventor(s), in the proceeds that result from the commercialization of the VCHA invention.
+When a VCH Research Institute invention is an outcome of research activities and has perceived public benefit, VCH Research Institute will develop and commercialize the invention in an effective and efficient manner or encourage staff involved in creating the VCH Research Institute invention to develop and commercialize the VCH Research Institute invention.
+In either case VCH Research Institute will share, with the inventor(s), in the proceeds that result from the commercialization of the VCHA invention.

 5.1 UBC Inventors

 Individuals involved in research at VCHRI who have UBC appointments are subject to The University of British Columbia’s Policy #88: Patents and Licensing (“UBC’s IP Policy”) and the terms and conditions of any affiliation agreements between VCH and The University of British Columbia (“UBC”).

 In cases where an Inventor subject to the VCH Intellectual Property Policy is also subject to the policy of another organization (e.g. hospital, health authority, or other external institutions), the determination of rights to a VCH Invention and the allocation of Net Revenue, Equity and Net Proceeds arising out of the Commercialization of the VCH Invention shall be subject to the terms and conditions of agreements between VCH and the external institution in force at the time of disclosure of the VCH Invention, or in the absence of such an agreement to negotiation between the institutions involved.